squaredcircle/picopter/README.md

 boost is a library of tools that extends the c++ standard libraries.
 In this project, we use it  largely for multithreading.

-nCurses is a library used for printing text to the screen in a fasionable way.
+nCurses is a library used for printing text to the screen in a fashionable way.

     sudo apt-get install libboost-all-dev